About Cone Trees

 Cone Trees is featured at the AllTop User Interface section, along with other authoritative resources on interaction design.
 Cone Trees has also been featured and recognized at these places for its content and visual design.

-In the current and past, I have worked across the UX process conducting, planning and leading user research, information architecture, interaction design, usability evaluations and web accessibility for clients such as VISA, Singtel, Guinness, Harvard and Western Union, to name a few.
+In the current and past, I have worked across the UX process conducting, planning and leading user research, information architecture, interaction design, usability evaluations and web accessibility for clients such as VISA, Singtel, Guinness, DHL, Harvard and Western Union, to name a few.

 You can get in touch with me at hello at conetrees dot com or simply use the contact form.

 I am the creator and lead coordinator of the New Delhi UX Book Club.
 If you’re a User Experience practitioner in and around New Delhi, consider joining it.

 I used to run the SlideShare Web Accessibility group.

 In the past I was also the manager for Flash Move, Singapore, that’s the worlds oldest Flash Special User Group (FSUG).